 that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.John 17:21-23

-Answering the Question – “Does the Wine and Bread Become the Body and Blood of Jesus?”
+Answering the Question – “Do the Wine and Bread Become the Body and Blood of Jesus?”

-Understanding that Jesus is saying He and His blood are the atonement that brought in the New Covenant immediately corrects the teaching called transubstantiation where the wine BECOMES the blood and the bread BECOMES the body.
-Jesus is not saying that the wine is the blood; he says “I AM the blood”, in precisely the same way He says “I AM the bread”.
+Understanding that Jesus is saying He and His blood are the atonement that brought in the New Covenant immediately corrects the teaching called transubstantiation, where the wine BECOMES the blood and the bread BECOMES the body.
+Jesus is not saying that the wine is the blood; he says, “I AM the blood”, precisely like He says, “I AM the bread”.

 8. An Impartation of Healing Grace is Available